AnotherKamila/stalky/README.md

 Type `make run`, open <http://localhost:8500> and enjoy!

+Actually, doesn't really require `node` because I have sinned and the compiled file is in the repo.
+Run `make dontbuild` before `make run` to use that instead of building it yourself.

 Put it on a server behind a reverse proxy such as nginx **with HTTP auth** if you want to use this from multiple devices.

 For more installation-related info (or if you want something non-standard), check [the wiki](https://github.com/AnotherKamila/stalky/wiki/Installation-and-Deployment).